heyysudarshan/julie/readme.md

 to design beautiful, consistent, and accessible user interfaces across various platforms.

 Designed for `Compose Multiplatform`, Julie works seamlessly across `Android`, `Desktop`, `Web`, and `iOS` with a shared codebase using
 [Kotlin Multiplatform](https://www.jetbrains.com/kotlin-multiplatform/).

 It offers a wide range of UI components, such as `buttons`, `text fields`, `cards`, and pretty much everything you need to create a beautiful and rich user interface for your products.
+See [Components]((http://heyysudarshan.github.io/julie/components) for a list of all available components in Julie.

 Note: Julie does not support `XML`, `SwiftUI`, or any other toolkits.
 It is primarily designed for `Compose Multiplatform`.
 However, you can use Julie in your regular `Jetpack Compose` projects